EPG project - Investigations into possible animal- and environment-related influences on the burden of pasture parasites in sheep

 (c) Thomas Guggenberger

-The animals were taken to pasture untreated and quickly became infected with gastrointestinal strongyles (MDS).
-The still growing animals responded to this infestation with different growth performance and could thus be divided into four phenotypes (low-performing, high-performing, not resilient, resilient).
-From the first generation of sons, 18 animals (mutton) were challenged using the same procedure and also divided into phenotypic classes.
+The animals were untreated into the pasture and quickly became infected with gastrointestinal strongyles (GDS).
+The still-growing animals responded to this infection with varying growth rates and could thus be classified into four phenotypes (low-performing, high-performing, non-resilient, resilient).
+From the first generation of sons, 18 animals (rams) were infected using the same procedure and likewise classified into phenotypic groups.
 The correlation coefficient of the phenotypes between mothers and sons is only 0.12.

-Since all animals continued to be observed until 2024, it was observed over time that different animals acquired individual immunity and the overall pressure of MDS decreased.
-The study, which was carried out on a very small scale, shows that genetic resilience can be inherited to a small extent, but that, above all, promoting individual immunity can lead to success.
-The entire spectrum of recommended measures for sheep farming can be used.
+Since all animals were monitored until 2024, it was observed over time that different animals acquired individual immunity and the overall pressure of MDS decreased.
+This very small-scale study shows that genetic resilience can be inherited to a limited extent, but that, above all, promoting individual immunity can lead to success.
+The entire range of recommended measures for sheep farming can be used for this purpose.

 Dr. Thomas Guggenberger, MSc